ddev/ddev/docs/developers/buildkite-testmachine-setup.md

 8. In nosleep Preferences, enable "Never sleep on AC Adapter", "Never sleep on Battery", and "Start nosleep utility on system startup".
 9. Set up Mac to [automatically log in on boot](https://support.apple.com/en-us/HT201476).
 10. Try running .buildkite/sanetestbot.sh to check your work.
+11. Change the name of the machine to something in keeping with current style.
+Maybe `testbot-dell-toolbox-3`.
+12. Log into Chrome with the user testbot@drud.com and enable Chrome Remote Desktop.
+13. Set the timezone properly (US MT)
-11. Reboot the machine and do a test run.
+14. Reboot the machine and do a test run.